 The Polk Bros.
 Foundation Affordable Rental Housing Preservation Award recognizes a for-profit developer or a non-profit community development organization for a specific real estate project in the City of Chicago that has preserved affordable rental housing.

-This award seeks to recognize developers that have maintained the affordability of existing rental housing in properties at risk due to expiring affordability requirements or sub-standard conditions.
+This award seeks to recognize developers that have maintained the affordability of occupied rental housing in properties at risk due to expiring affordability requirements, gentrification or sub-standard conditions.

 Projects will be evaluated for: impact on the community; extent to which they involved local residents or building tenants in the planning process; ability to meet local needs and overcome obstacles, creativity in design and finance; and sponsor's willingness to share project lessons and learnings with others working to preserve affordable rental housing.